ilkkamtk/JavaScript-english/assignments.md

    * Search results are not cleared when a new search is made: 1p deduction
    * Comma `,` between genres: 1p deduction
    * Search form is not styled: 1-2p deduction
+   * url does not open in a modal: 2p deduction